Mirocow/NetPlant/INSTALL.md

 NetPlant web app does not directly connects to servers.
 It creates temporary bash scripts under scripts/queue folder.
 They are executed by scripts/cron.sh.

-Warning!
-Cron script should be executed under the same user, that you created ssh certeficates for.
+**Warning!** Cron script should be executed under the same user, that you created ssh certificates for.

 In this example, we will modify crontab under root: